National Tax Day is approaching! Don't forget to claim a 30% Solar Tax Credit for your solar system. Read about Solar Tax Credit.

 Purchase vs. Taking a loan vs. Lease: Overview

 You have three options: pay upfront, take a loan, or lease a solar system.
-Let’s go over them one by one.
+Let’s go over them one by one and analyze pros and cons.

 Buying solar panels is the least complicated option.
 You pay the whole cost of the panels and equipment, plus shipping and installation costs.
 You don’t have to bother about any extra costs, but you do have to pay the entire price of the solar system at once.
-Not every homeowner can afford it, and here is where a loan or lease can help you out.
+An existing solar panel system is easy to expand, if needed.
+The array capacity is generally only limited by available roof space.
+Not every homeowner can justify buying a solar panel system with cash, and here is where a loan or lease can help you out.

 Regular loan – 12% APR